Weakly-supervised Multi-output Regression via Correlated Gaussian Processes

-We make four key observations about the results shown in Figure \ref{fig:impop} and \ref{fig:mse}.
-First, the WSMGP outperforms the benchmarks, especially for source 1 at low $\gamma$ values (highly imbalanced populations).
-Therefore, WSMGP can use information of the dense group (source 2) for predicting the responses in the sparse group (source 1).
+We make five key observations about the results shown in Fig. \ref{fig:impop} and \ref{fig:mse}.
+First, the WSMGP model outperforms the benchmarks, especially for source 1 at low $\gamma$ values (highly imbalanced populations).
+Therefore, WSMGP can use the information of the dense group (source 2) for predicting the responses in the sparse group (source 1).
 In contrast, the benchmarks model the latent curves independently resulting in poor predictions for the sparse group.
-Importantly, WSMGP (second panel in Figure \ref{fig:impop}) infers the label of each observation with an overall higher accuracy relative to the benchmarks (third and fourth panels in Figure \ref{fig:impop}).
-Both better prediction and more accurate label recovery are direct benefits offered by our model's capacity to incorporate the between group correlations.
-Second, Figure \ref{fig:mse} shows that the prediction accuracy of each model improves as the population becomes more balanced with more labels (larger values of $\gamma$ and $l$).
+Importantly, WSMGP infers the label of each observation with an overall higher accuracy relative to the benchmarks.
+Both better prediction and more accurate label recovery are direct benefits offered by our model's capacity to incorporate the between-group correlations.
+Second, Fig. \ref{fig:mse} shows that the prediction accuracy of each model improves as the population becomes more balanced with more labels (larger values of $\gamma$ and $l$).
 Specifically, we did not observe significant reductions in RMSE for OMGP as the fraction of observed labels $l$ increases.
 This is not surprising given OMGP ignores the labels.
-Third, the WSMGP outperforms SCMGP in both groups.
-This results illustrate the capability of WSMGP for weakly-supervised learning, which makes use of information from unlabeled data to improve predictions.
-Fourth, the WSMGP has small RMSEs for both sources, while the OMGP-WS cannot predict well for the sparse group 1 (Figure \ref{fig:mse}).
-For example, with enough number of labels or observations, the OMGP-WS can make a reasonable prediction for the dense group (see the fourth panel in Figure \ref{fig:impop}), while the predictions for the sparse group is poor.
+Third, the WSMGP model outperforms the SCMGP model in both groups.
+This result illustrates the capability of WSMGP for weakly-supervised learning, which makes use of information from unlabeled data to improve predictions.
+Fourth, the WSMGP model has small RMSEs for both sources, while the OMGP-WS model cannot predict well for the sparse group 1 (Fig. \ref{fig:mse}).
+For example, with enough number of labels or observations, the OMGP-WS can make a reasonable prediction for the dense group (see the prediction for source 2 in the panel ``OMGP-WS'' in Fig. \ref{fig:impop}), while the predictions for the sparse group is poor.